positiveblue/digital/README.md

 To transform Keys into something "humar readable" digital uses Base64 for byte encoding.

 ### Transactions
+Transactions have two important parts: the header an the payload:

 ```go
 type Transaction struct {